MooersLab/latex-emacs/README.md

 4. Add `alias e29l='/Applications/Emacs29.0.5.app/Contents/MacOS/Emacs --init-directory ~/latex-emacs29` to your `.bashrc` or `.zshrc` file so you can open Emacs with alias `e29l`.
 5. Add the GhostText extension to Chrome or Firefox or Safari or Edge.
 6. Install LaTeX and include in your PATH.
-7. Edit in init.el the file path to texcount.
+7. Edit in `init.e`l the file path to texcount.
 This Perl script comes with LaTeX.
 You might be able to invoke texcount without the file path if you have no previously defined aliases to do texcount.

 ## Operation